ORIGYN-SA/origyn_nft/docs/nft-current-api.md

 ## Minting

-Stages meta data for an NFT
+Stages metadata for an NFT

 ```
 stage_nft_origyn({metadata: CandyValue #Class}); - Stages the metadata